hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 The exact wording in the HAPI message does not need to match what is shown here.
 The conceptual message must be consistent with the status, but the wording is allowed to be different (or in another language, for example).
 If the server is also including the HAPI error message in the HTTP status message (recommended, not required), the HTTP status wording should be as similar as possible to the HAPI message wording.

-The `about`, `capabilities` and `catalog` endpoints just need to indicate `1200 - OK` or `1500 - Internal Server Error` since they do not take any request parameters.
+The `about`, `capabilities`, and `catalog` endpoints just need to indicate `1200 - OK` or `1500 - Internal Server Error` since they do not take any request parameters.
 The `info` and `data` endpoints do take request parameters, so their status response must include `1400 - Bad Request` when appropriate.

 A response of `1400 - Bad Request` must also be given when the user requests an endpoint that does not exist.